 At Total, we have produced biofuels since the 1990s: primarily ETBE (ethyl tert-butyl ether), which can be blended into gasoline, and HVO (hydrotreated vegetable oil) for diesel at our Donges and La Mède refineries in France.
 As the operators of the largest service station network in Europe, we are the continent’s leading marketer of biofuels.

 The La Mède project: Building France’s first biorefinery to meet shifting demand

 As part of the transformation of the La Mède refinery near Marseille, we are planning to build France’s first world-class biorefinery.
-By mid-2018, it will produce 500,000 metric tons of HVO biodiesel per year thanks to a new technology that can use any kind of oil, including used cooking oil and residual oil.
+By mid-2018, it will produce 500,000 metric tons of HVO biodiesel per year thanks to a new technology that can use any kind of oil.